VTSTech/pi-coding-agent/README.md

 | `smollm:135m` | 135M | Q4_0 | ❌ WEAK | ❌ | ❌ FAIL | ❌ FAIL | **0/4** |

 > *qwen3:0.6b scored 3/4 previously but needs re-test — the snail puzzle reasoning score was not captured before a timeout issue.
 The `think:true` fallback in the latest update should now handle this correctly.
+>
+> ⛔ = model does not support tool calls (Ollama API returns error).
+Scored as 0 for tool usage.

 ---